clowdr-app/clowdr-web-app/README.md

 ### Populate the Database

-Run the following script to add initialized a minimal database:
+Run the following script to add and initialize a minimal database:

 ```bash
 $ npm run init-app